 Additionally, your board member recruit may need specific professional or service-related knowledge that is lacking on the board.
 Bringing on someone with special knowledge of the geographic area, population served, and any other useful background info can be a game-changer.

 Most great board members are proactive.
 They ask the hard questions and perceive things about your organization that are not overtly obvious.
 They need to readily react to changes that may occur, but also must proactively work toward change, staying “on message” and on task to see the change through.

-These board members are seen as a strong proponent but not as an overbearing one, so they usually have the respect of the organization as a whole.
+These board members are seen as strong proponents but not as overbearing ones, so they usually have the respect of the organization as a whole.

 One characteristic we often overlook is that the prospective board member must have the time to serve in the role.
 Make sure the candidate has the time to spare, given family and work commitments.

 This seems obvious, but because board members are usually people who work to improve their worlds, they may have a tendency to overcommit.
 The best intentions in the world don’t go very far if the individual simply doesn’t have the time to give your organization.

 These days, most nonprofit boards can no longer afford to make slow changes.
 Rapidly evolving government regulations and technology are driving nonprofit boards to implement changes much more rapidly.